How to Teach ESL Vocabulary

 There are many simple games and activities that can be used to teach ESL vocabulary.
 For example, in the video below, a teacher plays a game called “Missing Object” with his online students.

-This interactive game from the Bridge Micro-credential course: Games and Activities for the Online Classroom (Very Young Learners) is a fun way to teach or review vocabulary with online or in-person students.
+This interactive game from the Bridge Micro-credential course: Games and Activities for the Online Classroom (Very Young Learners) is a fun way to teach vocabulary for ESL students in online or in-person classes.
+These games are also great for reviewing previously addressed material.

 Check out more fun ESL games and activities for young learners and teens.

 Need a quick refresher on how to teach ESL vocabulary?
-Download this Bridge infographic that you can review just before teaching a class or creating a lesson plan!
+Download this Bridge infographic for strategies for teaching vocabulary to English language learners

 Here are some more tips for helping your students learn vocabulary better: